ahdinosaur/swimming-pools/README.md

 GitHub full of repos, then you dive in it
 I wave a few commits, then I watch 'em all flock
 All the coders wanna play Facebook
-I got an GitHub full of repos and they dive in it GitHub full of repos, I'mma dive in it
+I got a GitHub full of repos and they dive in it GitHub full of repos, I'mma dive in it

 [Bridge]